samcool1224/opportunityhub/README.md

-# Syntipy
+# opportunityhub

 A modern platform connecting exceptional academic talent with groundbreaking research opportunities.

 ## Project Overview

-Syntipy revolutionizes how students and professors connect for research opportunities, creating a more efficient and accessible academic ecosystem.
+opportunityhub revolutionizes how students and professors connect for research opportunities, creating a more efficient and accessible academic ecosystem.
 The platform features:

 - **Student Registration & Profiles**: Complete profiles with skills, interests, and portfolio uploads
 - **Professor Registration & Approval**: Verified professor accounts with opportunity posting capabilities